temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="typescript">

-To define Return Types in your Activity, retrieve an Activity from an _Activity Handle_ before you can call it.
-Import the types of the activities defined in `./activities`.
+Import the types of the Activities defined in `./activities`.
+You must first retrieve an Activity from an _Activity Handle_ before you can call it, then define Return Types in your Activity.

 ```typescript
 import type * as activities from "./activities";